ideckia/ideckia/README.md

 ## Editor

 Open your browser and go to [http://localhost:8888/editor](http://localhost:8888/editor) (the port is the one where the core is running, default is 8888).

+### Localization

+Ideckia hasn't a lot of UI but the little it has is localizable.
+If you open the [editor](http://localhost:8888/editor), you can see a button with the label "Localize me!".
+Click on it and ideckia will put the english localization file in the `/path/to/ideckia/loc/your_locale_code_here.txt` to localize as you want.
+The idea is to rename that file with the locale code you want ('es_ES.txt' for Spain spanish, 'fr_FR.txt' for France french...).

+To see your localization in action, you must configure ideckia to use it.
+Yow can do it by editing the `ideckia.locale=your_code` in the `app.props` file.

+Note: Due a limitation of the application, in order to see the texts of the tray icon localized, the application needs to be restarted.
+The other texts will be loaded when you reload the editor.

 ### Customize editor